Developing a UI with Vue, Part 5: The Multi-Step Form

 - We're making sure that

-have values - We're making sure that
+passwordandconfirm_passwordhave values - We're making sure that

 If both are truthy, we'll continue on with form submission and clear errors.
 Otherwise, we set error to true and inform the user of the error, which appears right above the first input inside of the "header" named slot.